Fabiola Yáñez: First Lady of Argentina

 On 10 December 2019, her partner Alberto Fernández was elected as President of Argentina.
-She has stated that she wishes to use her position as a platform for social work, especially in respect to Argentine children and families.
-Yáñez has embraced the title of "First Lady" despite criticism from government-aligned feminist activists and intellectuals, such as Dora Barrancos.
+She stated that she wished to use her position as a platform for social work, especially in respect to Argentine children and families.
+Yáñez embraced the title of "First Lady" despite criticism from government-aligned feminist activists and intellectuals, such as Dora Barrancos.

 From January to February 2020, Yáñez accompanied Fernández in his first tour as president of Argentina, starting in Jerusalem, Israel on 24 January 2020, where the presidential couple met with Israeli prime minister Benjamin Netanyahu and Sara Netanyahu, later visiting Berlin and Paris.
 In Paris she met with UNESCO authorities to be briefed on the organization's education, inclusivity and childhood programmes.

 In March 2020, Yáñez participated alongside Chief of Cabinet Santiago Cafiero and Women's Minister Elizabeth Gómez Alcorta in the re-inauguration of the Argentine Women's Bicentennial Hall in the Casa Rosada.
-Later, in April 2020, Yáñez organized and hosted Unidos por Argentina, a TV event oriented toward raising funds for the Argentine Red Cross to aid in the fight against the COVID-19 pandemic; the event raised over US$500,000 during its 7-hour duration.
+Later, in April 2020, Yáñez organized and hosted Unidos por Argentina, a TV event oriented toward raising funds for the Argentine Red Cross to aid in the fight against the COVID-19 pandemic; the event raised over US$500,000 during its seven-hour duration.

 On 23 April 2020, Yáñez pressed charges against a La Plata-based news agency for libel, harassment and gender-based discrimination.

 Personal life

-Yáñez has been in a relationship with Alberto Fernández since 2014.
-Since Fernández's election as president, the couple have resided in the Quinta de Olivos; prior to that, they lived in an apartment in the Puerto Madero neighbourhood of Buenos Aires.
+Yáñez was in a relationship with Alberto Fernández from 2014 to 2024.
+During Fernández's presidency, the couple resided in the Quinta de Olivos; prior to that, they lived in an apartment in the Puerto Madero neighbourhood of Buenos Aires.
 Fernández and Yáñez own four collies: Dylan, Prócer, Keila and Blue.

 On 23 September 2021, the presidential office's medical unit announced Yáñez was expecting her first child.
 Yáñez and Fernández's son, Francisco Fernández Yáñez, was born on 11 April 2022 at Sanatorio Otamendi, in Buenos Aires.
+As of August 2024, both Fabiola and Francisco Yáñez reside in Spain.

+In August 2024, she accused Fernández of domestic violence and harassment during their tenure as president and first lady; Fernández denied the allegations.
+He is currently banned by an Argentine court from leaving the country while the investigation is underway.
+On 14 August, Fernández was indicted on charges of domestic abuse against Yáñez.